Sampling via Gradient Flows in the Space of Probability Measures: Introduction

 \item {We highlight invariance properties stemming from the choice of metric (and hence {preconditioner in \eqref{eq:GF}}) and elucidate implications for the convergence of the gradient flow.
 We prove in \Cref{thm:FR-convergence} that the Fisher-Rao metric, which is the unique (up to scaling) metric exhibiting diffeomorphism invariance, achieves a uniform exponential rate of convergence to the target distribution, under quite general conditions.
 Moreover, we introduce a relaxed (weaker), affine invariance property for gradient flows.
 As a concrete manifestation, we construct various affine invariant Wasserstein and Stein gradient flows.
 These affine invariant gradient flows are more convenient to approximate numerically via particle methods than the diffeomorphism invariant Fisher-Rao gradient flow; pre-existing theory, {and numerical experiments in this paper} demonstrate that these affine invariant methods behave favorably compared to their non-affine-invariant versions when sampling highly anisotropic distributions.} \item {We study efficient implementable sampling algorithms found by restricting the gradient flows to Gaussian measures, as alternatives to particle methods.
 In \Cref{prop:1} we} demonstrate that, under mild assumptions, the Gaussian approximation achieved through metric based projection is equivalent to the approximation derived through moment closure; the latter is more convenient for calculations.
 Furthermore, we establish connections between various Gaussian approximate gradient flows, {discuss their relation to gradient methods to solve the Gaussian variational inference problem}, and study their convergence properties.
 Our theory and numerical experiments demonstrate the strengths and limitations of the Fisher-Rao gradient flow under Gaussian approximations, for Gaussian, logconcave, and general target distributions. \end{itemize}

 {The paper is structured as follows.
 Section \ref{sec-Gradient-Flows} introduces gradient flows in the space of probability densities.
 In \Cref{sec:Energy}, {we discuss the selection of energy functionals, defined over the probability density space and parameterized by the target distribution,} showing the primacy of the KL divergence within all $f$-divergences.
 In \Cref{sec:GF and AI}, we discuss the choice of metrics in the density space and examine the induced gradient flow, with a particular focus on invariance properties such as diffeomorphism invariance and affine invariance.
 In \Cref{sec:GGF}, we study Gaussian approximations to efficiently approximate the gradient flows and showcase the advantage and limitation of affine invariance in this context.
+In \Cref{sec:darcy}, we demonstrate the effectiveness of the aforementioned approaches on a PDE-constrained Bayesian inverse problem, complementing the simple illustrative numerical examples presented in \Cref{sec:GF and AI} and \Cref{sec:GGF}.
 Concluding remarks are presented in \Cref{sec:conclusion}.
 The appendix contains details of all the proofs.}